Decision Taking as a Service: Introduction

 \subsection{Service casting and service casting preconditions}

 DTaaS will be understood as a substitution instance of the context [-]aaS where DT is placed in the ``hole''.
 Thus DTaaS abbreviates [DT]aaS.
-For an activity or entity or process X, XaaS = [X]aaS is the service casting of X. In particular DTaaS represents the service casting of DT, provided that DT satisfies the constraints that any X must comply with for [X]aaS to make sense, that is to be well-defined.
+For an activity or entity or process X, XaaS (= [X]aaS) is what I will call the service casting of X. [X]aaS is defined only if X satisfies so-called service casting requirements.

+In particular DTaaS represents the service casting of DT, provided that DT satisfies the service casting requirements, that is a collection of constraints that any X must comply with for [X]aaS to make sense, that is to be well-defined.
 These constraints are called service casting preconditions.
-The task of this paper is twofold: (i) to determine a reasonable account of the service casting preconditions in general, and (ii) to argue why DT, and to what extent, complies with these service casting preconditions.
+The objective of this paper is twofold: (i) to determine a reasonable account of the service casting preconditions in general, and (ii) to find out why and to what extent DT complies with these service casting preconditions.